dean0x7d/pybinding/docs/install/advanced.rst

 If you want to get the latest version (the master branch on GitHub), you will need to compile it from source code.
 Before you proceed, you'll need to have numpy, scipy and matplotlib.
 They can be installed either using Anaconda or following the procedure in the section just above this one.
-Once you have everything, follow the steps below to compile and install Pybinding.
+Once you have everything, follow the steps below to compile and install pybinding.

 .. rubric:: Windows